joanantonllarch/medialon_script-mqtt_client/README.md

 ## Enjoy !!

-### v1.0.1 - Malformed received messages could crash the script.
+#### v1.0.1 - Malformed received messages could crash the script.
 Small improvement to avoid it.

-### v1.0.2 - keepalive var was bad initialized on default.
+#### v1.0.2 - keepalive var was bad initialized on default.
+Update the ping routine.